acdlee/acdlee/README.md

-### Hey I'm Chris,
+### I'm Chris,

 I've been programming for nearly a decade.

-Currently working on web-based systems with Python & TypeScript.
+Currently working on web-based systems with Go & TypeScript.

 Professional experience with Python, C++, C, Docker, HTML, CSS, and JavaScript.